How often should business goals be reviewed?

 If your teams start falling far behind

-Unrealistically high goals aren’t going to do your teams any favours.
+Unrealistically high goals aren’t going to do your teams any flavors.
 While your business goals should always be pushing staff to achieve their highest, there is a line where this stops being a source of motivation.

 If your teams are unable to meet the targets you have created, consider revising these so they are both achievable and a source of motivation.